sefianecho/alwan/README.md

 -   `copy` (default `true`) — Add/Remove a copy button.
 -   `swatches` (default `[]`) — Array of colors, invalid colors will default to rgb(0,0,0).
 -   `toggleSwatches` (default `false`) — Show/Hide swatches container (Make swatches container collapsible).
--   `shared` (default `false`) — Share components (widget) with multiple instances (using less memory if there are multiple color picker instances).
 -   `closeOnScroll` (default `false`) — Close color picker when scrolling (only if the color picker is displayed as a popover and can be closed).

-**Note:** In the reference element you can access the css custom property `--alwan-color` to get color value.
+**Note:** In the reference element you can access the css custom property `--color` (`--alwan-color` before v2.0.0) to get color value.

 ### Accessibility (v1.4)

 Unlabeled interactive elements has a ARIA label attribute with a default values in english.
 You can change these labels in the options by modifying the `i18n` object.

 **Note:**: The title attribute of the copy button and the change format button is the same as the ARIA label. and for the swatch button its title is the color value in the swatches array.